geerlingguy/mac-dev-playbook/full-mac-setup.md

       - Install [Fritzing](https://fritzing.org/download/)
   - Configure FastMail account:
     - Log into Fastmail
-    - Go to settings, go to the setup page for macOS Mail
+    - Go to settings, then Privacy & Security
+    - Create a new app password, and on that page, download the configuration file
+    - Open the downloaded profile, then go to System Preferences, and Device Management
+    - Double-click on the Fastmail profile
-    - Download the profile and double click to install
+    - Click 'Install...' and install it
-    - Head to the 'Profiles' System Preference pane and click install
+    - Configure which accounts are enabled in the 'Internet Accounts' System Preferences pane
-  - Open Calendar and sign into Google Accounts (have to manually sign in):
+  - Open Calendar and enable personal Google CalDAV account (you have to manually sign in).
-    - Personal
-    - Work
   - Manually copy `~/Development` folder from another Mac (to save time).
   - Manual settings to automate someday:
+    - Finder:
+      - Disable click-to-show Desktop: `defaults write com.apple.WindowManager EnableStandardClickToShowDesktop -bool false`
     - System Preferences:
       - Accessibility > Display > Reduce transparency
       - Keyboard > Keyboard Shortcuts... > Modifier Keys... > Caps Lock to Esc
+      - Keyboard > Key repeat rate to 'Fast', Delay until repeat to 'Short'
+      - Privacy & Security > Full Disk Access > enable "Terminal"
     - Safari:
       - View > Show Status Bar
       - Preferences > Advanced > "Show full website address"
       - Preferences > Advanced > "Show features for web developers"
       - Install the 'Return YouTube Dislike' Userscript in Userscripts
     - Dock:
-      - Add jgeerling, Downloads, and Applications folders
+      - Add jgeerling, Downloads, Applications, and shared "mercury" folders
-    - Terminal:
-      - Preferences > Profiles > Set JJG-Term as the default theme
-  - _After Dropbox Sync completes_: Run the playbook with `--tags post` to complete setup.
-  - Symlink the synchronized `config.yml` into the playbook dir: `ln -s /Users/jgeerling/Dropbox/Apps/Config/mac-dev-playbook/config.yml /Users/jgeerling/Development/mac-dev-playbook/config.yml`
   - These things might be automatable, but I do them manually right now:
-    - Configure Time Machine backup drive and set Time Machine backups to daily instead of hourly
+    - Configure Time Machine backup drive
-    - Install Wireguard from App Store and add configuration (if needed)
+    - Install Wireguard VPN configurations (if needed)

 ## To Wrap in Post-provision automation